Blog posts

 cocoa from farm to cup

-Once the pods are taken from the tree, they are cut open and the mucus covered beans are placed in an enclosed space to ferment for 2 to 8 days before taken out into the sun for drying.
-Traditionally in Colombia, each day new harvest of cocoa beans are added to the fermenting harvest from the previous day.
+After cocoa pods are harvested, they are opened, and the mucus-covered beans are placed in an enclosed space to ferment for 2 to 8 days.
+Following fermentation, the beans are moved into the sun for drying.
+Traditionally in Colombia, new batches of freshly harvested cocoa beans are added daily to the fermenting pile from the previous day.

-Once the beans are fermented and dried, they are ready to roast.
-The thin filament, or parchment, which protects the bean, cannot be removed until after the roast.
-Unlike coffee, which can be processed by machines to create a clean bean, cocoa is much more delicate.
+Once the cocoa beans are fermented and dried, they are ready for roasting.
+The thin protective filament, or parchment, surrounding the beans cannot be removed until after the roasting process.
+Unlike coffee, which can be processed by machines to produce a clean bean, cocoa is much more delicate.
+The roasting process enhances the flavor and prepares the beans for further refinement, but it requires careful handling to maintain the bean’s quality.

 cocoa colombia